paxfeline/hearsay/build-journal.md

 </h1>
 ```

 Currently the code inside a `<j-s>` element behaves like a function with a single parameter, `self`.
-This will likely be expanded to also recieve `component` and `props` directly (if they exist -- the element could also be used outside of a component).
+This will likely be expanded to also receive `component` and `props` directly (if they exist -- the element could also be used outside of a component).

 ### Ongoing Work